Hellos.Blog

 CBD, or cannabidiol, is one of the most well-known cannabinoids, second only to THC (tetrahydrocannabinol) in terms of popularity.
 Unlike THC, CBD does not have psychoactive properties, meaning it does not produce the “high” associated with marijuana use.
 This has made CBD a popular choice for individuals seeking relief from various health issues without the mind-altering effects of THC.

 CBD is primarily extracted from hemp, a variety of cannabis that contains only trace amounts of THC.
 It interacts with the body’s endocannabinoid system (ECS), which plays a crucial role in regulating various physiological processes such as pain, mood, appetite, and sleep.
-CBD binds indirectly with cannabinoid receptors (CB1 and CB2) in the ECS, influencing these processes and promoting balance within the body.
+CBD binds indirectly with cannabinoid receptors (CB1 and CB2) in the ECS, influencing these processes and balance within the body.

 What is CBG?